Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Qualified Summary Obtainment and Privacy-Preserving Tasks

 \end{assumption} Note that the eigenvalues $\lambda_{j}$ and EDR are only determined by the ICLP covariance $C$.
-The polynomial eigenvalue decay rate assumption is standard in nonparametric literature.
+The polynomial eigenvalue decay rate assumption is standard in the non-parametric literature.
 For example, if $C$ satisfies the Sacks–Ylvisaker conditions \citep{sacks1966designs,sacks1968designs,sacks1970designs} of order $s$, then $\lambda_{j}\asymp j^{-2(s+1)}$.
-If setting $C$ equals to the reproducing kernel of the univariate Sobolev space $\mathcal{W}_{2}^{m}([0,1])$ results in $\lambda_{j}\asymp j^{-2m}$, see \citet{micchelli1979design,yuan2010reproducing} for more instances.
+If setting $C$ equal to the reproducing kernel of the univariate Sobolev space $\mathcal{W}_{2}^{m}([0,1])$ results in $\lambda_{j}\asymp j^{-2m}$, see \citet{micchelli1979design} for more instances.

-In the following theorems, we derive the close form of the estimators and provide their global sensitivity analysis for FRL, ICLP-AR, and ICLP-QR. \begin{theorem}[Global Sensitivity Analysis] Suppose Assumption \ref{assmption: bounding norm} holds, then \begin{enumerate} \item (FRL) Suppose the functional summary used in FRL is a truncated sample mean function, i.e. $\hat{\mu}_{D} = \sum_{j=1}^{M}\langle\bar{X},\phi_{j} \rangle_{\mbH}\phi_{j}$, then
+In the following theorems, we derive the closed form of the estimators and provide their global sensitivity analysis for the FRL, ICLP-AR, and ICLP-QR mechanisms. \begin{theorem}[Global Sensitivity Analysis] Suppose Assumption \ref{assmption: bounding norm} holds, then \begin{enumerate} \item (FRL) Suppose the functional summary used in FRL is a truncated sample mean function, i.e., $\hat{\mu}_{D} = \sum_{j=1}^{M}\langle\bar{X},\phi_{j} \rangle_{\mbH}\phi_{j}$, then